 Light microscopy and fluorescence techniques allow examination of conformational and interaction dynamics of biological macromolecules in vitro, but also within individual cells, in some cases even at single molecule resolution.
 Light microscopy and fluorescence techniques permit the analysis of not only individual proteins but also functional macromolecular complexes, which have increasingly come into the focus of modern structural biology.

-A wide range of light microscopy techniques can be applied from the determination of protein localisation in cells or tissue, analysis of protein interactions and dynamics to the tracking of dynamic processes in live environment.
+A wide range of light microscopy techniques can be applied from the determination of protein localisation in cells or tissue, to the analysis of protein interactions and dynamics, and the tracking of dynamic processes in live environment.

 Advanced light microscopy relies on the fluorescent labelling of the biological macromolecules of interest.
-This allows non-invasive imaging of proteins and nucleic acids in cells, tissues or living organisms, in three dimensions and possibly in multiple colours.
-A whole range of labelling strategies is available to the researcher.
+This allows non-invasive imaging of proteins and nucleic acids in cells, tissues or living organisms, not only in three dimensions but possibly in multiple colours.
+A whole range of labelling strategies is available.
 Fluorescent probes, which cover most of the visible part of the electromagnetic spectrum, include small organic fluorophores, fluorescent proteins and fluorescent nucleic acids.
-While being large in size, the genetically encoded fluorescent proteins have been very widely used.
-Further development led to a great number of available proteins with different spectral properties.
+While large in size, genetically encoded fluorescent proteins have been very widely used.
+Further development has led to a great number of available proteins with different spectral properties.

 Instruct offers Fluorescence Recovery After Photobleaching (FRAP) and Fluorescence Energy Transfer (FRET) technology, which give insights into complex interactions of proteins which may be influenced by, for example, differences in subcellular localization or signalling events.